nazimboudeffa/awesome-crypto/README.md

 - opensea official with walletconnect and fake with fortmatic
 - rarible fake with fortmatic
-- mintable no no no even if it's free of gas fees
+- mintable no no no even if it's free of gas fees bc I hate metamask

 ## Metaverse